MarkCBell/curver/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8, pylint and the tests::

-    $ flake8
-    $ pylint curver.kernel
     $ tox

-  tox will install and run curvers unittests in several versions of Python.
+  tox will install and run flake8, pylint and curvers unittests in several versions of Python.
   Since this can take a long time, you may wish to run just a single environment during development, for example::

     $ tox -e py27